-TEST the smoke alarm at least once EVERYWEEK to make sure that it is working properly.
+It is important to test the smoke alarm at least once EVERYWEEK to make sure it is working properly.
 Stand at arm's length from the alarm when testing.
 The alarm horn is loud and may be harmful to your hearing.

 - 1. PRESS and HOLD the TEST/SILENCE button on the smoke alarm cover until the alarm sounds.
 The alarm may continue for a few seconds after you release the button. - 2.
 If the alarm does not sound, check that it is receiving power, then TEST it again. - 3.
-CHECK that the CO Alarm is clean and dust-free. - If it still does not alarm, REPLACE it immediately.
+CHECK that the CO Alarm is clean and dust-free - 4.
+If it still does not alarm, REPLACE it immediately.